 In this article, we described responsive web design as a culmination of different techniques, the two main techniques which make up responsive web design are Fluid Layouts and Media Queries.
 In this blog, we will aim to explain how these two elements interact to form what is now referred to as responsive web design.

 In short, fluid layouts affect the structural CSS of a website, this controls its layout and therefore how it displays on different devices.
-Media queries on the other hand relate to the CSS related to stylisation or rendering, and could be conceptualised as a series of questions or conditional logic related to the device it is being viewed on.
+Media queries on the other hand relate to the CSS related to stylization or rendering and could be conceptualized as a series of questions or conditional logic related to the device it is being viewed on.

 Fluid and Fixed Width Layouts.